Romney puts China squarely in presidential race

 "President Obama has had five chances to name China as a currency manipulator, which they certainly are, and he's failed five times to do it," said the AMA's Paul.

-He was referring to the twice-annual report the Treasury Department submits to Congress on countries deemed to be manipulating their currencies.
+Paul, who welcomed Romney's remarks, was referring to the twice annual report the Treasury Department submits to Congress on countries deemed to be manipulating their currencies.
 The Obama administration, like its predecessor, has demurred from naming China as a manipulator.

 A spokeswoman for Treasury declined to comment on Romney's proposals on China's currency.